decentralized-identity/sidetree/docs/Q-and-A.md

 ## Am I creating value for Microsoft while I contribute to Sidetree?
 And they will sell it on their behalf?
 We're really wanting to encourage people to install and help us, especially if you're technically capable, or you're a coder or have some aptitude.
 Kick the tires on it, let us know, find bugs, this is for everyone!
 This is a public utility, we're not trying to make money on this at all, and so just help it be the best it can be.

+## ***Q: How expensive the side tree is to maintain?
+In terms of node operation cost, in a light node configuration you could support 40 billion DIDs within ~2TB of space.
+The protocol is not computationally intense, it's skewed toward bandwidth and storage.

+#### *Q: Can you ELI5 for us please...
+Having trouble wrapping my head around the applications
+ELI5=Explain Like I'm 5 years old, [more here](https://www.howtogeek.com/694298/what-does-eli5-mean-and-how-do-you-use-it/)

+If you have a DID linked to a personal datastore, people would be able to follow your DID instead of something like a Twitter ID, and pull tweets directly from your datastore.
+This means apps cannot block your ID or censor your posts.
+It's the foundation of decentralized apps.
+_(@csuwildcat)_

 # Q&A section Userinterface

 ## What does Sidetree look like?